KatyaArnold/Taste-prediction/README.md

 # Taste-prediction
-Prediction of molecule's taste based on its chemical structure
+ML tool for prediction of molecule's taste based on its chemical structure

+The data is obtained from Nature publication: https://www.nature.com/articles/s41598-019-43664-yt

+Packages used: sklearn, numpy, matplotlib